rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 );
 {{< /highlight >}}

 The output can be seen {{% a_blank "here" "https://codesandbox.io/embed/j1z91mlkqw" %}}.
-We can also use the Message  component simply by passing both the header and content as `props`.
+We can also use the Message component by passing both the header and content as props:

 {{< highlight javascript >}}
 import React from 'react';